vegawidget/ggvega/src-ext/TypeScript/README.md

 ### Commands
 This section lists commands that are commonly used during development.
 See  `package.json`  for other commands.

 - Build: You can run  `yarn build`  to compile **TS ggvega** and generate `ggvega.js`.
-Then copy it into ./inst/js/ggveg.js.
+Then copy it into `./inst/js/ggvega.js`.
 - Test: You can run `yarn test` to test all unit-tests respectively.
 You can read [jest configuration](https://jestjs.io/docs/en/configuration) to know how to change the setting of your test.
 For example, run `yarn test --coverage` to see if specific lines are covered in the unit test.
-If you want to ignore all warning or error messages, run `yarn test silent = true`
+If you want to ignore all warning or error messages, run `yarn test silent = true`.
 - Documentation: You can run `yarn doc` to generate the documentation of **TS ggvega** comments.
-The documentation should under `./docs`
+The documentation should under `./docs`.
 - Generate `src/vlSpec.ts`： You can run `yarn schema2ts` to generate the `src/vlSpec.ts` from Vega-Lite schema.
-If you are using Windows system, please run `yarn winschema2ts`
+If you are using Windows system, please run `yarn winschema2ts`.

 ### Retrieve a new Vega-Lite schema
 Since we generate [`vlSpec.ts`](https://github.com/vegawidget/ggvega/blob/master/src-ext/TypeScript/ggvega/src/vlSpec.ts) from [`Vega-Lite schema`](https://vega.github.io/schema/vega-lite/v3.json) and we need Vega-Lite schema when we build the Vega-Lite specification, the version of Vega-Lite schema is very important for us.
 If you are prepared to retrieve a new Vega-Lite schema,   do the following.

  1. Go to the [package.json](https://github.com/vegawidget/ggvega/blob/master/src-ext/TypeScript/ggvega/package.json) of **TS ggvega**
- 2. Change the value of vlschema.
+ 2. Change the value of `vlschema`.
 It should be the URL of the new Vega-Lite schema.
  ```
  "vlschema":  "https://vega.github.io/schema/vega-lite/v3.json",
  ```